jim-schilling/splurge-key-custodian/CLI_README.md

 Encode plaintext to Base58 format, decode Base58 to plaintext, or generate cryptographically secure random strings.

 **Required Arguments:**
-- `-encode`: Plaintext string to encode to Base58, OR
+- `--encode`: Plaintext string to encode to Base58, OR
-- `-decode`: Base58 string to decode to plaintext, OR
+- `--decode`: Base58 string to decode to plaintext, OR
-- `-generate`: Generate a 32-character cryptographically random Base58-like string
+- `--generate`: Generate a 32-character cryptographically random Base58-like string

 **Examples:**
 ```bash